 CHALLENGE YOUR GUILT

-My favorite small wins are when little Miss has a tantrum, and I am calm and guide her with the right tools to get through it.
-I know that I am thriving when I do that, and she is thriving in her childhood, too.
+MyMamaorite small wins are when little Miss has a tantrum, and I remain calm, guiding her with the right tools to get through it.
+I know that I am thriving when I do that, and she is thriving in her childhood as well.
 Mom guilt will always try to creep in, but you don't have to let it stay.
-By questioning the guilt, redefining motherhood, and treating yourself with kindness, you can embrace a version of motherhood that feels right to you.
+By questioning the notion of guilt, redefining motherhood, and treating yourself with kindness, you can cultivate a version of motherhood that feels right for you.
 Your unique motherhood journey is enough.
 Mama, don't let anyone tell you otherwise!
-Motherhood is hard; honestly, it is the most challenging job out there.
-You are responsible for a little human to become a great big human.
-Being mama, you got this, and you are enough!
+Motherhood is hard; honestly, it is one of the most challenging jobs out there.
+You are responsible for a little human becoming a great big human.
+Being a Mama, you've got this, and you’re enough!

 Previous